The issue

 Canadians have always had the freedom to choose where they get their vehicles serviced or fixed.
 But unfortunately, that ability to choose may no longer be valid.

 The vehicles we drive are becoming more and more complex and full of data.
 When it comes to repairing modern vehicles, it requires access to the vehicle’s diagnostic data.
 This data is owned by the automaker, meaning they control who can access it.
-And currently, automakers are not sharing this data with independent auto repair shops.
-This means that Canadian consumers can no longer choose where they service their vehicles—they will only be able to go the dealerships.
+Currently, not all automakers are readily sharing necessary data and information, and some are making it more costly, complicated, and in some cases, impossible to access.
+This means that choice is compromised for Canadian consumers on where they service their vehicles—they will only be able to go the dealerships.
 This means that Canadians will have to travel further, pay more, and wait longer.

 To ensure that Canadian consumers still have the choice where they repair their vehicles, it is time to take action and advocate for the right to repair.